lostb1t/replex/README.md

 - Works on every client/app not only plex web!
 - Plays nice with PMM (and without).

 !!This does not alter your plex data in anyway. it only alters outgoing api requests.
-All your collections or rows are not actually edited!!
+All your collections or rows are kept intact!!

 ### Usage example